MplantasNikos/AI_DB_Analyzer/README.md

    - Splits data into smaller chunks and generates embeddings for efficient AI processing.

 5. **Load LLM (Mistral 7B)**
    - Loads the language model that will analyze user questions and generate SQL queries.
+   - The model used is **`mistral-7b-instruct-v0.1.Q4_K_M.gguf`**, obtained from [Mistral AI](https://mistral.ai/) official releases.
+   - We chose this model because it is **open-weight, instruction-tuned, and optimized for inference**, allowing fast responses even on GPU.

 6. **Query AI**
    - Users provide natural language questions (e.g., "Which customers have more than 5 orders?").